 Connect AWS Redshift

-- Select Clusters from the left sidebar then select the cluster you want to connect to Bigeye.
+2. Select Clusters from the left sidebar, and select the cluster you want to connect to Bigeye.

-- Click the Inbound Rules tab at the bottom of the page then click Edit.
+5. Click the Inbound Rules tab at the bottom of the page and click Edit.

 a.
 Set the Type to Redshift.

-You should create a new user and grant SELECT permissions to the tables the user (i.e., Bigeye) will access.
+Create a dedicated user for Bigeye and grant SELECT permissions to the tables that the user must access.

 The password must contain at least one uppercase, one lowercase, and one numeric character.